omarreis/FlapLabel/README.md

 * Set FlapLabel1.Caption to 'TEST'  (case sensitive)

 The flaplabel should animate with transitions from current state and until target 'TEST' is reached.
-Note that the component dows not produce any sound ( as the name might imply )
+Note that the component does not produce any sound, as the name might imply.

 # Sample charsets